eranoc1/aks-tf-argocd/README.md

 - The Domain / FQDN may be configured in the file kubernetes/argocd/ingress.yaml
 - It is possible to set the KUBECONFIG variable before running the commands, rather than prefixing it.
 - This is a demo app and therefore uses HTTP only.
-  ArgoCD is deployed in non high availability mode.
+  ArgoCD is deployed in non high availability mode to reduce deployment time and simplify the setup.

 ```
 export KUBECONFIG=~/.kube/azurek8s